Future of Work

 Norway To Develop New Maritime Strategy For Security And Green Transition

-Norway is developing a new national maritime strategy for 2026, focusing on strengthening maritime security, industrial competitiveness, and the green transition.
-Stakeholders should prepare for long-term policy shifts in maritime infrastructure, decarbonization mandates, and digital operational standards as Norway updates its regulatory framework.
+Norway is developing a comprehensive national maritime strategy for 2026 focused on security, industrial competitiveness, and the green transition.
+Stakeholders should prepare for long-term policy shifts in maritime infrastructure, decarbonization mandates, and digital operational standards.

 regjeringen.noNorwayNorway